axsh/openvdc/ci/acceptance-test/README.md

 * Install OpenVDC packages on KVM VMs for the branch/commit we're testing

-The cache directory is bind mounted into the docker container so the same cache is re-used every time the tests run.
+The cache directory is bind mounted into the Docker container so the same cache is re-used every time the tests run.

 ### The actual tests